sebousan/miriamlasserre/content/services/colorimetrie.en.md

+Facial analysis and Morphology are included in this service: Colors, prints and shapes have an important role to create harmony and balance in your silhouette.

-After the session you will receive your digital palette (70 Pantone Colors)and a document reviewing all the tips.
+After the session you will receive your digital palette (70 Pantone Colors) and a document reviewing all the tips.
+This document includes:

+\-Your season and sub-season and how to use your colors to feel and look at your best.

+\-Your colors for make up (foundation, blush, lipstick, eyeshadow and mascara).

+\-Adviced colors for your hair, metals and precious stones

+\-Facial Shape advice (glasses, accessories, earrings).

+\-Morphology: Pieces and accesories which will balance your silhouette.

 You will have all the details about your season and sub-season and how to use your colors to look at your best.
-You will have as well your best shadows for make up (foundation, blush, lipstick, mascara and eyeshadow) and your best metals and precious stones.
+You will have all the shadows for make up corresponding to your sub season (foundation, blush, lipstick, mascara and eyeshadow) and your best metals and precious stones.

-Following the color analysis and Miriam’s personalized tips, you will know exactly which shades to shift towards when you shop for both your make-up and clothes!
+Following the color analysis and Miriam’s personalized tips, you will know exactly which shades and forms to shift towards when you shop for both your make-up and clothes!